home page

 Ethical code

 Ocula adopts the system of scientific evaluation of the articles submitted, known internationally as peer-reviewing.
 Each text is assigned in reading to two anonymous reviewers (double blind peer-review).
-The Management is responsible for the referral process, in agreement with the Editorial Board.
-The reviewers are identified according to a criterion of competence and high qualification in the matter.
-Ocula's Management and Editorial Board are responsible for the final decision on the publication of the proposed articles.

-Duties of Management and Editorial Board
+Duties of Editorial Management and Board

 Correctness

-Management and Editorial Board evaluate the articles proposed for publication with regard to their content without discrimination on the basis of race, gender, sexual orientation, religion, ethnic origin, citizenship, political orientation of the authors, or their academic affiliation.
+Editorial Management and Editorial Board evaluate the articles proposed for publication with regard to their content without discrimination on the basis of race, gender, sexual orientation, religion, ethnic origin, citizenship, political orientation of the authors, or their academic affiliation.

 Confidentiality